 Note: You can download a PDF version of this page to use for reference or as a workshop hand-out.
-The link is at the bottom of this page.
+There’s also an online version to use in presentations.
+The links are at the bottom of this page.

 Custom Border Color

 Under the Options menu in Classroom Suite, you can change the color of the page border from the Document settings/Appearance dialog.
 (The page border is where the toolbars float.)
 You can choose from sets of solid colors and patterns.
 A third choice, Other…, brings up the Colors dialog, from which you can tweak settings to create any custom color you want for your page border.

 Other Uses For A Custom Color

 You can drag a custom color to one of the open squares at the bottom of the dialog (Mac) or choose Add to Custom Colors (Win) to save it, too.
 Then you can use it again elsewhere in the activity.